saint4eva/docs/docs/core/porting/libraries.md

 This approach may be the best for small projects or projects which don't use many .NET Framework APIs.
 The approach is very simple:

 1. Optionally run ApiPort on your project.
-2. If ApiPort was ran, take a quick glance at the report.
+2. If ApiPort was run, take a quick glance at the report.
 3. Copy all of your code over into a new .NET Core project.
 4. Work out compiler errors until it compiles, referring to the portability report if needed.
 5. Repeat as needed.